LogtalkDotOrg/logtalk3/manuals/sources/libraries/hook_flows.rst

 source files.
 These parametric hook objects can be combined to define workflows of any complexity (e.g. a pipeline where one of the steps is set with an element that is a pipeline).
-These two basic hook flows can also used as examples of how to construct custom hook flows.
+These two basic hook flows can also used as examples of how to construct your own custom expansion workflows.

 API documentation
 -----------------